milli-consortium/milli.link/join-us.md

 ## Front end developer
 ### Currently open

 The Milli Consortium is a not-for-profit network of individuals and communities interested in the nurturing of archives.
 Milli helps individuals and institutions to build and sustain archives.
 It facilitates discussions among the community around issues of diversity, archival standards, conservation, physical and digital access, pedagogy, privacy and the development of inclusive description standards.
-More here: [https://www.milli.link/about/](https://www.milli.link/about/).
 Ours is a small team of archivists, designers, developers, and semantic web researchers.
+More here: [About Milli](https://www.milli.link/about/).

 #### Call for Front end developer